rust-lang/rust-by-example/src/expression.md

+# Expressions

 A Rust program is (mostly) made up of a series of statements:

 ```
 fn main() {